stefmldk/CCCONIPHER/README.md

         --out_dir output_folder \
         --input_tsv_loc conipher_input_tsv \
         --nProcs number_of_threads \
-        --custom_colors ""
+        --custom_colors "#1f78b4,#b2df8a,#33a02c,#fb9a99,#e31a1c"
 ```
 If the custom_colors argument is left out, the output should correspond to the original CONIPHER.
+Note: due to '#' having a special meaning i bash, the colors list must be in hyphens
 Please format the input tsv as in the example below and only include nummeric chromosomes (exclude X, Y, M plus unassembled contigs):
 ```
 CASE_ID	SAMPLE	CHR	POS	REF	ALT	REF_COUNT	VAR_COUNT	DEPTH	COPY_NUMBER_A	COPY_NUMBER_B	ACF	PLOIDY